Sravanalaxmi05/last-mile-guardian-project/README.md

 # Last-Mile Guardian

-An alert-to-action translation layer for floods.
+An alert-to-action translation layer for disasters, demonstrated first with urban flood alerts.
 Converts a single official government flood warning into personalized survival action cards for vulnerable people who may not know what to do next.

 ## Live Demo